JonasReich/OpenUnrealConventions/README.md

-# Open Unreal Coding Conventions
+# Open Unreal Conventions

+The Open Unreal Conventions are an open source set of coding and asset conventions for Unreal Engine 4 projects created and maintained by Jonas Reich.

-These coding conventions should serve as a foundation for all aspects of Unreal Engine programming.
-This means they cover not only C++ code, but also Blueprints and Python.
+These conventions should serve as a foundation for all aspects of Unreal Engine development.
+This means they cover not only C++ code, but also Blueprints, Python and Asset creation.
+Over time we might also add some conventions for complementary tools like batch scripts for building Unreal Engine games.

 ## Subpages
 ### [Asset Conventions](./UnrealAssets/README.md)